Click on the drop-down menus to open and close the Frequently Asked Questions specific to each topic listed below.

 - Creating training materials and activities for workforce development that bridges the AI, biomedical, and behavioral research communities

-5. How is the Bridge2AI program structured?
+- 5. How is the Bridge2AI program structured?

-The Bridge2AI program will use biomedical and behavioral research grand challenges to drive the development of ethics, standards, tools, data sets, and skills and workforce development strategies for linking scientific workflows, protocols, and other information about the data collection process into computable knowledge.
-The Bridge2AI program plans to support interdisciplinary Data Generation Projects (NOT-RM-21-022) and a complementary cross-cutting Integration, Dissemination, and Evaluation (BRIDGE) Center (NOT-RM-21-021).
+- The Bridge2AI program will use biomedical and behavioral research grand challenges to drive the development of ethics, standards, tools, data sets, and skills and workforce development strategies for linking scientific workflows, protocols, and other information about the data collection process into computable knowledge.
+The Bridge2AI program plans to support interdisciplinary Data Generation Projects (OTA-21-008) and a complementary cross-cutting Integration, Dissemination, and Evaluation (BRIDGE) Center (RFA-RM-21-023).
 Teams funded through these two planned opportunities will be expected to interact and collaborate regularly to complete cross-cutting Bridge2AI program goals.

-6. What is the Common Fund Data Ecosystem (CFDE) and will the Bridge2AI program participate?
+- 8. What is the Common Fund Data Ecosystem (CFDE) and will the Bridge2AI program participate?

 The Common Fund Data Ecosystem (CFDE) is intended to make Common Fund data sets more impactful by enabling data discovery, access, interoperability, and reuse.
 Common Fund data sets include large data sets and associated digital tools needed to mine and analyze the data.
 To help maximize their impact, CFDE is creating a portal or central access point for Common Fund data sets, tools, and other digital objects, through which users can access and compute on data in a cloud environment.
 This CFDE portal is not designed as a data repository or platform but will instead link multiple data platforms that have been established through Common Fund programs and create cloud workspaces for users to access and compute on data across the different platforms.
 While users may continue to access an individual data set via the platform created for that data set, the CFDE will foster new discoveries and support different types of analyses by enabling queries of multiple data sets simultaneously.
 The CFDE will provide user support through automated help tools, online courses, webinars, and in-person training events.
 By providing infrastructure, advice, resources, best practices, common components, and services to fit the needs of Common Fund programs, the CFDE will increase the utility of Common Fund digital objects by making them more findable, accessible, interoperable, and reusable, also known as FAIR.
 The CFDE will require a collaborative effort, involving Common Fund Data Coordinating Centers who represent the data generators for each program, and a central coordinating component known as the CFDE Coordinating Center (CFDE-CC).